Wikia/guidelines/API-Design/README.md

 ## Notes

  * Could transclusion be facilitated via Varnish+ESI in an intermediary in HAL?
 This would probably require translation back to JSON before returning to the client.
+ * Should JSON-LD be the go-to standard for external APIs?
+The durability of the standard seems higher but the current tooling is lower.